RarestD/RareBoost/README.md

 # 🌟 RareBoost – Discord Automated Messaging Tool

 RareBoost is a JavaFX desktop app for automating Discord messages via Discord API.
-Users can manage multiple tasks, customize messages and delays, and control them with a modern GUI.
-Featuring token persistence, multithreading, and real-time status, it's ideal for efficient Discord bot automation.
+Users can manage multiple tasks, customize messages and delays, and control them with a modern GUI. multithreading, and real-time status, it's ideal for efficient Discord bot automation.

 ## 🚀 Overview
 RareBoost empowers users to manage and execute automated message-sending tasks to Discord via a GUI.
 Users can log in with a token, manage multiple tasks, configure message content, and control delays — all within a modern, responsive interface.